debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ![No Hearbeat](/assets/enabot_part2/ebo_no_heartbeat.png)

 From looking at the normal session in wireshark we noticed a few changes that happen in the response the phone sends back to the EBO upon receiving a packet.

+![Ebo heartbeat stay alive](/assets/enabot_part2/ebo_heartbeat_diagram.png)

 When we take these into account and resend the message then it will stay connected.

-![Ebo heartbeat stay alive](/assets/enabot_part2/ebo_heartbeat_diagram.png)
+## Trying to send motor packets

+We

 ## Starting the AVServer
 > Needs pictures